tap349/tap349.github.io/_posts/2017-11-20-react-native-upgrading.md

 for _project.pbxproj_ - all conflicts should be merged automatically for this file because of `union` merge strategy set in _.gitattributes_ previously.

-enable gitgutter in MacVim and resolve conflicts in changed files manually one by one (search for `ours`/`theirs` conflict markers).
+enable gitgutter in MacVim and resolve conflicts in modified files manually one by one (search for `ours`/`theirs` conflict markers).

 verify and fix project.pbxproj file